 The Climate Action Incentive Payment (CAIP) is a program established by the Government of Canada to help individuals and families in specific provinces offset the costs associated with federal pollution pricing.

-In this comprehensive guide, we’ll walk you through all the essential information about the CAIP program.
-From eligibility criteria to application processes, payment details, and more, you’ll have a clear understanding of how CAI paymentj works and how it can benefit you.
+In this guide, we’ll walk you through all the essential information about the CAIP program.
+From eligibility criteria to application processes, payment details, and more, you’ll have a clear understanding of how CAI payment works and how it can benefit you.

 Jump to:

-Who is Eligible to Receive Canada’s Climate Action Incentive Payment?
+Who is Eligible to Receive Canada’s Climate Action Incentive Payment (CAIP)?

 To be eligible for CAI Payment, you must need to meet the following criteria.